cloudmesh-community/fa18-523-60/paper/paper.md

 components to be installed is the GSSAPI authentication [@www-github-driver].
 For the Unix based machines, it requires pykerberos, while for the Windows machines WinKerberos is needed to fullfill this requirement [@www-github-driver].
-The automatic installation of this dependency can be done symoultaneously with the driver installation, in the following manner:
+The automatic installation of this dependency can be done simultaneously with the driver installation, in the following manner:

 `$ python -m pip install pymongo[gssapi]`

-Other third-party dependencies such as *ipaddress*, *certifi*, or *wincerstore* are necessary for connections with help of TLS/SSL and can also be symoultaneously installed along with the driver installation [@www-github-driver].
+Other third-party dependencies such as *ipaddress*, *certifi*, or *wincerstore* are necessary for connections with help of TLS/SSL and can also be simultaneously installed along with the driver installation [@www-github-driver].

 #### Running PyMongo with Mongo Deamon